MileHacker Logo

 Weihai has a four-season, humid continental climate, influenced by the East Asian monsoon, meaning it possesses diverse weather conditions throughout the year.

-Spring, from March to May, has mild temperatures, ranging from 5°C to 15°C (41°F to 59°F).
+Spring, from Between march And may, has mild temperatures, ranging from 5°C to 15°C (41°F to 59°F).
 While pleasant, this season can be windy, especially along the coast.
-It marks the awakening of nature, with flowering plants and fresh greenery, featuring comfortable conditions for sightseeing and outdoor exploration without the extreme heat of summertime.
-However, occasional spring rain showers are possible, so a light waterproof layer is a good addition to your packing list.
+It marks the awakening of nature, with blooming flowers and fresh greenery, featuring comfortable conditions for touring and outdoor exploration without the strong heat of summer.
+However, occasional spring showers are possible, so a light waterproof layer is a good addition to your packing list.

 Weihai's Travel Seasons